Akash4782/Certificate_tampering_detetction/STUDENT_GUIDE.md

-# 📚 Student Guide - BCT Project
+# 📚 Student Guide - Certificate Tampering Detection

 ## How Students Can Access Their Certificates